italiangrid/storm/documentation/sysadmin-guide/1.11.10/index.md

 $ /opt/glite/yaim/bin/yaim -c -d 6 -s siteinfo.def -n se_storm_backend se_storm_frontend se_storm_gridftp se_storm_webdav
 ```

-> NOTE: if you are configuring on the same host profiles *se\_storm\_backend* and *se\_storm\_frontend*, you have to specify those profiles in this order to YAIM.
-This is also the case of profiles *se\_storm\_backend* and *se\_storm\_gridhttps*.
+> **NOTE**: if you are configuring on the same host profiles *se_storm_backend* and *se_storm_frontend*, you have to specify those profiles in this order to YAIM.
+This is also the case of profiles *se_storm_backend* and *se_storm_webdav*.

-In case of a distributed deployment, on every host that run almost one of the StoRM components, you have to run yaim specifying only the profiles of the installed components.
+In case of a distributed deployment, on every host that run almost one of the StoRM components, you have to run YAIM specifying only the profiles of the installed components.

 To check StoRM services status run: